Skip to content

 What type of work experience should I include?

-We recommend that adding any clinical work experience in which you have provided care to the BIPOC, LGBQ, and TGNC communities, including your current position.
+We recommend that adding any clinical work experience in which you have provided care to the BIPOC, LGBQ, TGNC, Neurodivergent, Rural, and Veteran patients, including your current position.

 Work experiences may include clinical practice, internship, practicums, patient or health coordination, or supervisory roles.